-Selfishness, up till now, has always been preeminently in the saddle.
+Selfishness, up till now, has always been preeminent.
 From the material and outward appearance, selfishness has been profitable and necessary.
 It has too often seemed true that those who did not remain on the bandwagon of self-interest have been hopelessly left behind in their pursuit of happiness.
-"Now we call the proud happy; yea, they that work wickedness are set up," declares the prophet of the LORD.-Mal.
+"Now we call the proud happy; yea, they that work wickedness are set up," declares the prophet of the Lord.-Mal.
 3:15